riverdaleGithub/processing_23_24/functions/readme.md

 And there you go!
 That's how functions in Java work.
 They're just like magic boxes where you put something in, some magic happens, and you might get something awesome out. 🪄✨
 </details>

-# Lesson 2: 🌍 What is Scope? 🌍
+# 🌍 What is Scope? 🌍

 Scope acts as an invisible barrier ⛩️ around segments of your code.
 Variables (like `x = 5`) exist within these boundaries.
 In programming, the term "scope" refers to the part of the code where a variable or function is accessible.
 Think of it as the "reach" or "visibility" of a variable or function.